GavinChan1031/FRE6883-Financial-Computing/Final Project/Readme.md

 # FRE6883 Final Project
+Here is the Final Project for FRE6883.
+The Programming Requirements and Calculation Details are as follows:

 ## Programming Requirements:
 - Use liburl to retrieve historical price data from eodhistoricaldata.com: A function retrieves the adjusted close prices for selected Russell 3000 stocks and IWV(Russell 3000 ETF used as market benchmark) into memory.